Business Security Center

 - protect against anticipated threats or hazards to the security or integrity of Protected Information until its destruction; and

 - protect against unauthorized use of Protected Information that could result in substantial harm to a natural person.n

 Such policies, procedures, and systems must include controls that comply with applicable regulatory guidelines on access to all systems used by such Non-Consumer Originator, Participating DFI, or Third-Party Service Provider to initiate, process, and store Entries.

 Additionally, each Non-Consumer Originator that is not a Participating DFI, each Third-Party Service Provider, and each Third-Party Sender, whose ACH Origination or Transmission volume exceeds 2 million Entries annually to protect DFI Account Numbers used in the initiation of Entries by rendering them unreadable when stored electronically.

-Protected Information is defined as the non-public personal information, including financial information, of a natural person used to create, or contained within, and Entry and any related Addenda Record.
+Protected Information is defined as the non-public personal information, including financial information of a natural person used to create or contained within an Entry and any related Addenda Record.

 ACH Operating Rules